mbeaver502/LearningGolang_Sawler/websocket_vigilate/readme.md

 A dead simple monitoring service, intended to replace things like Nagios.

+**Note:** This code was cloned from the "starter" code on [tsawler's page](https://www.github.com/tsawler/) and built upon while working through the Udemy course.

 ## Build

 Build in the normal way on Mac/Linux: